-Thank you for your interest in working with the Office of Court Interpreter Services (OCIS) as a per diem court interpreter.
+Thank you for your interest in working with the Office of Language Access (OLA) as a per diem court interpreter.
 Here is some general information that will help you learn about policies regarding recruitment, screening, and applying to work as a per diem court interpreter.

 Recruitment and screening of applicants

-OCIS regularly recruits new interpreters for languages needed throughout the state.
-Based on documented need, OCIS begins recruitment by reviewing Application Questionnaires on file.
-Whenever necessary, OCIS will also actively seek potentially-qualified applicants by contacting academic institutions, language-specific organizations, interpreter and translator associations or programs, and more.
+OLA regularly recruits new interpreters for languages needed throughout the state.
+Based on documented need, OLA begins recruitment by reviewing Application Questionnaires on file.
+Whenever necessary, OLA will also actively seek potentially-qualified applicants by contacting academic institutions, language-specific organizations, interpreter and translator associations or programs, and more.

 Potentially-qualified applicants are screened for their linguistic proficiency, professional experience, and academic background.
 A preliminary review of the applicant’s qualifications will determine if they meet the minimum requirements.